dukcc/dukcc/README.md

 I like experimenting with things too.

-I make tutorials, and post designs, and gaming videos on my YouTube channel: [youtube channel](https://www.youtube.com/@dukc0)
+I make tutorials, and post designs, and gaming videos on my [YouTube channel](https://www.youtube.com/@dukc0)